 - When is it ordered?

-GGT may be ordered along with or as a follow up to other liver function tests when a person has signs or symptoms that suggest liver disease.
-Some signs and symptoms of liver damage include:
+GGT may be ordered along with or as a follow up to other liver function tests when you have signs or symptoms that suggest liver disease, such as:

 - Weakness, fatigue